-It causes you to stop focusing on the physical symptoms of a panic attack and the fearful thoughts that just add more fuel to a panic attack.
+It causes you to stop focusing on the physical symptoms of a panic attack and the fearful thoughts about driving that fuel to a panic attack.

 Distraction shifts your brain from the cycle of the panic feedback loop by pulling your attention out of your head and outside of your body.

-You stop analyzing your symptoms and you start focusing something else in your environment, like how many colors you see while driving or how many different state license plates you can find.
+You stop analyzing your symptoms and you start focusing on things you see in your environment, like how many colors you see while driving or how many different state license plates you can find.

 You can also project your mental focus beyond the current moment or feared situation.
-You can focus on further ahead when you are at your destination and feel more comfortable.
+You can focus your thoughts further ahead, when you are at your destination and feel more comfortable.

 The symptoms of a panic attack begin to decrease because you are moving away from the danger of focusing on the uncomfortable symptoms and repeating “OMG, OMG, I’m going to die” and instead focusing on the safety of your destination.

 If you believe you could have Panic Disorder it will be helpful and important to seek consultation with a mental health professional to first verify the diagnosis and then receive appropriate treatment.